scotttpk/handy/content/pages/contact-form.md

 ---
-title: Contact Form
+title: CONTACT US
-seo_title: Contact Form
 type: pages
 draft: false
+seo_title: Contact Form
-url: contact-form
+url: contact
-date: 2022-02-16T16:25:31.498Z
+date: 2023-07-30T15:37:29.386Z
 ---
-Thank you for contacting us.
-We will get back to you at our earliest opportunity.

-{{<contact-form>}}
+We’re always available to help if you can’t find answers on our website!
+We’d love to hear from you.
+We welcome any **content suggestions, partnership inquiries, and advertising requests.**

+We will do our best to get back to you as soon as we can take a break from working on our duties, but you can expect to hear from us within **2-4 business days**.

+surferhandy.info\[at]gmail\[dot]com